kuzzleio/sdk-java/doc/3/core-classes/kuzzle/connect/index.md

 # Connect

-Connects to Kuzzle using the subsequent protocol `connect` method.
+Connects to Kuzzle using the underlying protocol `connect` method.

 Subsequent calls have no effect if the SDK is already connected.